Your cut-out-and-keep guide to help get through the coronavirus pandemic

 Kidmore End volunteers.
 Email Sue Remenyi at sue.remenyi@gmail.com

-Fish volunteer centre in Sonning Common is deploying 50 drivers to pick up people’s shopping and medicine.
+Fish volunteer centre in Sonning Common is deploying 50 drivers to pick up shopping and medicines.
 Call 0118 972 3986.

 SoCo Corona Virus Support has its own Facebook group page.
 Call 07468 004541 or email socohelpers@gmail.com